Rowing0914/TF_RL/README.md

 ## TF-RL(Reinforcement Learning with Tensorflow: EAGER!!)

   This is the repo for implementing and experimenting the variety of RL algorithms using **Tensorflow Eager Execution**.
+And, since our Lord Google gracefully allows us to use their precious GPU resources without almost restriction, I have decided to enable most of codes run on **Google Colab**.
+So, if you don't have GPUs, please feel free to try it out on **Google Colab**